← Return to Blog Index

 Ongoing Tech Costs

 Challenge: Generic SaaS demand forecasting couldn't handle perishable products, local preferences, and weather sensitivity.
-Excess waste from overstocking, frequent stockouts of key items.
-Pricing optimization was manual and suboptimal.
+Excess waste from overstocking, frequent stockouts.

-Approach: Retained SaaS for operations (POS, accounting, HR, basic inventory).
-Invested in custom AI for fresh category forecasting, automated replenishment, and dynamic pricing.
+Approach: Retained SaaS for operations.
+Invested in custom AI for fresh category forecasting and automated replenishment.
 Investment: $620K.
 Ongoing AI: $12K/month.

 32%